Our business is all about people. Respecting human rights is essential for us to operate successfully and is closely aligned with our values.

 Due to the nature of our business, we focus primarily on working conditions of colleagues in our operations and workers in our global manufacturing supply chains.
 Our salient issues inform our priorities.
 As well as general labour rights, wages and modern slavery, they cover topics such as access to water and sanitation, reflecting impacts we may have on communities.

-We take a risk-based approach to due diligence and adjust our actions accordingly across our value chain.
-This includes policy development and integration, strengthening of grievance mechanisms, training and capacity building, strategy development, collaborations in industry initiatives, and other ways to manage risk and contribute to positive impact for people.
+We follow a risk-based approach to due diligence and adjust our actions accordingly across our value chain.
+This includes policy development and integration, strengthening of grievance mechanisms, training and capacity building, strategy development, collaborations in industry initiatives, and other ways to manage risk.

 Although we do not employ the garment workers who make our clothes, it is our responsibility to ensure they have safe, fair and equal working conditions.
 We’ve been working with our manufacturing suppliers for many years to make sure they comply with international labour standards and, in 1997, we launched our first Code of Conduct and supplier audit program.
 Today, our approach to supply chain management has a big focus on collaborations and continuous improvement.